-One response to the failure of our intellectual analysis to demonstrate that life is or is becoming fully meaningful is to adopt, to the extent it’s possible, certain attitudes to help us live in the face of the unknown.
+One response to the failure of our intellectual analysis to demonstrate that life is or is becoming fully meaningful is to adopt certain attitudes to help us live in the face of the unknown.
 Let’s consider two potentially helpful attitudes—optimism and hope.

 Optimism is a tendency to expect the best possible outcome.
 Optimists believe that things will improve, while pessimists believe that things will worsen.
 I wholeheartedly reject such optimism because I don’t expect good outcomes or have faith that the future will be better.
 Continue reading A Philosopher’s Lifelong Search for Meaning – Part 7 – Optimism and Hope